The Dustman and the Judge

 "My lady," said he, "it is not for a dustman like me to share my troubles with a lady like you.
 My troubles are my own and it's best kept that way."

-So the dustman confided how he had entrusted his hard-earned 500 silver coins with the Cadi, had been so cruelly tricked, and how he was forlorn beyond measure that nothing could be done about it.
+So the dustman confided how he had entrusted his hard-earned 500 silver coins with the Cadi, had been so cruelly tricked, and how he was so forlorn beyond measure that nothing could be done about it.

 "Are you sure?" said the lady.